A complete guide to sewing for beginners

 This stitch is handy for adding top stitching to garments, fixing rips and mending clothes and edging embroidery designs.

-This stitch is similar to tacking and is used for decorating a finished project or for gathering fabric.
+It's similar to tacking and is used for decorating a finished project or for gathering fabric.
 Bring your needle up and down through the fabric to create regular stitches.

 Make sure that all the stitches are the same length and the spaces between them are that length too for a neat stitch.
 Read our guide on how to do running stitch to become a pro.